Kimono Mom: From Geisha to Global YouTube Sensation

 At the age of 15, she left high school to pursue a career as a geisha, dedicating herself to rigorous training in Japan’s cultural arts.
 “Growing up in Kyoto, I was inspired by the artisans and the people who shaped the city’s culture.
 Becoming a geisha allowed me to immerse myself in Kyoto’s heritage, which was a great honor,” Moe reflects.

-As a maiko, Moe’s days were filled with rigorous training.
+As a maiko, Moe’s days were filled were long and arduous.
 “I would wake up early every morning to get ready in my kimono before starting my lessons.
 Mornings started with Nihon buyo (Japanese dance), shamisen (a traditional three-string instrument) and other traditional arts.
 Afternoons were devoted to cultural activities like sado (tea ceremony).
 Afterward, I would apply my makeup and prepare my formal kimono to attend the tea house.”

 Credit: Kimono Mom